 |19||IIM – Sirmaur||IIM Lucknow|

-Remember the interview panel is here to select you not reject you.
-Here are some of the Do’s and Don’t’s you should go for when taking an interview:
+Remember the IIM interview panel is here to select you not reject you.
+Here are some of the tips that you should keep in mind before taking an interview.

-Carve a good plan why you want to do an MBA
+Carve a good plan for why you want to do an MBA

 Study your CV

-Try to go in depth about the skills and work experience you have listed in your CV.
-Be always prepared to get questions from the panel regarding your previous work experience and
+Try to go in-depth about the skills and work experience you have listed in your CV.
+Always be prepared to get questions regarding your previous work experience.

-Despite months of preparation, no one can predict the questions one has to face in the personal interview of CAT.
-The personal interviews usually test candidate’s interpersonal and communication skills.
+Despite months of preparation, no one can predict the questions that the candidate might have to face in the personal interview of CAT.
+The personal interview is a perfect setup to judge a candidate’s interpersonal and communication skills.

-There are few things that should be kept in mind before Personal Interview for B-Schools.
+There are a few things that should be kept in mind before a candidate appears for a Personal Interview for B-Schools.
 They are as follows:

-- CV should be informative, attractive and easy to read
+- The CV should be informative, attractive and easy to read

 - Be well-versed with the contents of the CV